 This, of course, isn't the original Victorian building from 1874.
-I am not actually sure when it was built, I am guessing late 1950/60s, but I have always admired its simple, classic yet imposing façade and, especially, the lovely large circular door handles on the heavy warm-coloured wood.
+I am not actually sure when it was built, I am guessing late 1950/60s, but I have always admired its simple, yet imposing façade and, especially, the lovely large circular reliefs on the door handles, set within heavy-looking warm-coloured wood.
 I have a blank as to who occupied the building when this frontage was installed.
-Perhaps, judging by the images on the door handle, a Greek bank was here at that time?
+Perhaps, judging by the images on the door handle, there is a Greek association?

 At the moment the property is being managed by Lowe Guardians, a charitable trust that, I assume, is care-taking the site until a new business moves in.